maccymg/Project-3/README.md

   }
 ```

-The approach I took getting everything working in the backend first was very beneficial as it saved me running into extra problems in the front-end.
-As I did this project solo I just didn't have the time to take the idea to its fullest and still had lots of things to add in the future as I explain bellow.
+The approach I took to getting everything working in the backend first was very beneficial as it saved me running into extra problems in the front-end.
+As I did this project solo I just didn't have the time to take the idea to its fullest and still had lots of things to add in the future as I explain below.

 ### Major hurdles and unsolved problems

-Major hurdles that were overcome where seeding teams from player ids that change every time you seed as well as requiring owners that were also seeded.
+Major hurdles that were overcome were seeding teams from player ids that change every time you seed as well as requiring owners that were also seeded.
 Managing to combine many select box's into the data stucture of the team model as well as handling errors from empty submits which would need to be improved given more time.
-Styling without the help of a css framwork was also good practice.
+Styling without the help of a css framework was also good practice.

-In terms of unsovlved problems there was lots that I could have added if I had more time.
-The ablilty to create players from the past or make them up is simple functionality that could add to the enjoyment of the app.
-Having more complex user relationships with messaging so you could have friends and groups and be able to post teams to sepcific users.
+In terms of unsolved problems there were lots that I could have added if I had more time.
+The ability to create players from the past or make them up is simple functionality that could add to the enjoyment of the app.
+Having more complex user relationships with messaging so you could have friends and groups and be able to post a team to specific users.
 Being able to rate players rather than teams so that you can rate lineups and player performances from real life.
 Perhaps access a live scores API to give users up to date scores and football news.
 All these would add to the complexity and enjoyment of the app.

 ### Wins

-Wins included creating my first fullstack application and becoming more confident with React.
+Wins included creating my first full stack application and becoming more confident with React.

 ### Key Learning

-Key learning included the request responce cycle, models, databasing, error handling, authorization and using forms and formdata.
+Key learning included the request response cycle, models, databasing, error handling, authorization and using forms and formdata.